 - William & Mary Scholars - The William & Mary Scholars Award is presented each year to a small group of academically distinguished students who have overcome unusual adversity and/or are members of underrepresented groups who would contribute to campus diversity.
 Many will be the first members of their families to attend college.
-All applicants are considered for the award and no separate application is needed.
+All applicants are considered for the award, and no separate application is needed.
 Awards are worth the amount of in-state tuition and fees.
 They are renewable each year (up to 8 semesters) as long as the recipient remains in good academic standing at the University.

 - Monroe Scholars - The James Monroe Scholars Program is a designation offered each year to the top 10-15% of all admitted students to William & Mary.
 All first-year applicants are considered for this program, and no separate application is needed.
 Notification is sent from the Office of Undergraduate Admission in March.
 Monroe Scholars receive a $3000 research stipend to explore an academic area of their choice.
-Other benefits to this program include: special housing option during freshman year, special consideration in the appointment of freshman advisors, priority course registration and the invitation to take part in a series of additional seminars.
-If an enrolling William & Mary student is not offered the Monroe Scholar designation during the admission process, it is possible for the student to become a Monroe Scholar at the end of his or her freshman year.
-Rising sophomores who have done exceptionally well academically (typically a cumulative GPA of a 3.8 or higher) are invited to apply for seats in the Monroe Scholars Program through the Charles Center.
+Other benefits to this program include a special housing option during freshman year, special consideration in freshman advisors' appointment, priority course registration, and the invitation to participate in a series of additional seminars.
+If an enrolling William & Mary student is not offered the Monroe Scholar designation during the admission process, the student can become a Monroe Scholar at the end of their freshman year.
+Rising sophomores who have done exceptionally well academically (typically a cumulative GPA of 3.8 or higher) are invited to apply for seats in the Monroe Scholars Program through the Charles Center.